Integrable Wilson loops in ABJM: a $Y$-system computation of the cusp anomalous dimension: Cusp anomalous dimension from a set of BTBA equations

 and where $P_{s-1}^{(0,1)}$ stands for Jacobi polynomial.
 For simplicity, from now on we will simply write $T_{a,1}^{SU(1|2)} \equiv T_{a,1}$.
 The asymptotic solution to the $T$-system proposed in \eqref{T system-1}-\eqref{T system-4} is completed by\footnote{This solution receives finite-size corrections away from the asymptotic limit.
 In particular, following \eqref{abjm momentum carrying nodes from t functions} we see that the correction to $T_{a,-1}^{\alpha}$ with $\alpha=I,II$ and $a \geq 1$ gives the leading-order contribution to $Y_{a,0}^{\alpha}$, which is presented in \eqref{asymptotic solution 1} and \eqref{asymptotic solution 2}.}

 Having discussed the asymptotic $T_{a,1}$ functions associated with the cusped Wilson line, let us focus now on the $\phi_I$ and $\phi_{II}$ functions that appear in the asymptotic solutions \eqref{asymptotic solution 1} and \eqref{asymptotic solution 2}.
-We will obtain an expression for these functions from the study of the leading-order L\"uscher correction to the vacuum energy $E_0$.
-Recalling that in the mirror picture the partition function of a system with open boundary conditions is obtained as the transition amplitude between two boundary states, L\"uscher corrections are obtained perturbatively from expanding such boundary states in terms of creation and annihilation operators of $a$-magnons (for a discussion on this see for example \cite{Correa:2009mz}).
-For the ABJM cusped Wilson line the L\"uscher corrections are given as
+We will obtain an expression for these functions from the study of the leading-order L\"uscher correction to the vacuum energy $E_0$, which for the ABJM cusped Wilson line we propose to be given as

 Let us comment some details about the above formulas.
 First, the function $\epsilon_a(q)$ gives the energy of an $a$-magnon of mirror-momentum $q$, and